gargsaar/singlepage_website_ni/_posts/2019-09-22-despair-can-disappear-in-an-instant.markdown

 He took the coin out from his pocket, and enclosed it in his fist.

 “Your grandpa gave me this coin on his deathbed.
-He got it from a merchant who believed it can change things, and so it did, like magic.
-I’ve slogged for years committed to an unvarying routine.
-My days merged into one indistinguishable blur of eating, sleeping, and getting up, for just one purpose - to give you a life.
+He got it from a merchant who believed it can change things, and so it did.
 This coin brought luck that changed my life, and since then, it’s always there with me.”

 A sadness appeared on his face as he remembered his father.

-In a low voice, he said:

-“When I lost the coin, I got scared that the magic will vanish.
+In a low voice, he said, “When I lost the coin, I got scared that the luck will vanish.
 No matter how ugly the past was, it may return, and this is not what you wish.
 The very things that make you happy – are also the cause of unhappiness, because the moment these underpinnings are taken away, your happiness crumbles and you cannot help sinking into sorrow.”

 He lowered his face, and paused for a moment.
 After a while, he resumed with an unprecedented confidence in his voice.

-“What I did today, can’t be changed.
-But what I can change is - our future.
-All my life, I’ve continually lived in an urge to earn and grow, without realizing what will I do with this life - without you.
-In this world where everything perishes, I forgot that I can get imperishable happiness in just one thing, you, my love.
-The thought of losing you scared me so much that I’m not scared of anything now.”
-His eyes got wet.
+“All my life, I thought the magic is in the coin without realising the magic is in us.
+In this world where everything perishes, I forgot that I can get imperishable happiness in just you.
+What will I do if I don't have you.
+What I did today, can’t be changed.
+But what I can change is - tomorrow.”

 He took my hand, placed the coin on my palm, and closed the fingers.

-“This is the only thing I have of my father.
-It's very close to my heart and will always be.
+“This is the only thing I have of Appa.
 Take care of it.”

 He kissed me on the forehead, and left the room.